Free Employee Engagement Survey Template to Boost Productivity

 Employee communication apps and platforms provide a centralized hub for communication, collaboration, and recognition.
 These tools offer features such as real-time updates, past information, and personalized news feeds.
 This enables employees to connect and engage irrespective of their physical location.
 By leveraging technology, organizations can overcome communication barriers and cultivate a sense of belonging among remote and distributed teams.
 It can also increase employee engagement within the apps by allowing them to interact with more information and messaging.

 Employee engagement platforms can also help with engaging remote employees.
 It might be hard to set expectations with people when you’re not face-to-face.
-However, it can be achieved by giving each employee personalized News Digests that contain communications they care about.
+However, it can be achieved by embracing a platform that enables you to send employees personalized communications they care about.
 If they are receiving relevant, important information, then they will interact with the messages they are receiving — and you will have more engaged employees.

 Employee Engagement Survey Tools